 OneSignal

-Since 2018 I've been Head of Design at OneSignal.
+Since 2018 I've been leading a multi-disciplinary design org at OneSignal, including product design, visual communications design, & design engineering.
 You can see what our team has been designing and shipping on Dribbble.

-Here's an insight into the design stack we use, our product design workflow and how I set up our user testing program.
+I wrote about design stack we used, our product design workflow and how I set up our user testing program.

 In 2016 I shipped HTML Email, a pack of email templates for developers and startups.
 This product evolved through a series of MVP blog posts and open source email tools.
 On launch day it was #1 on Product Hunt, in the first 2 years had more than 900 customers, and traffic of over 10,000 users per month.